Who were the rangatira who signed He Whakaputanga?

 As part of He Tohu and with the help of researchers and descendants, we undertook a significant amount of research to learn more about the rangatira who signed.
 The result was 53 short biographies, published in He Whakaputanga/The Declaration of Independence, 1835 by Bridget Williams Books, and as a He Whakaputanga Signatories database on NZHistory.
 The database is free to access online, and includes the biographies of each rangatira.

-Further research will continue to yield more biographical details, so the identifications of those involved and the biographies represent ‘work in progress’.
+Further research will continue to yield more biographical details, so the identification of those involved and the biographies represent ‘work in progress’.
 They are offered with a view to increasing knowledge of He Whakaputanga and its participants, and to encourage further research.

 The biographies would not have been possible without the hard work of previous historians and researchers, the teams at BWB and NZHistory, and the generosity of descendants who shared their knowledge.
 Warm acknowledgement is also due to those of Ngāpuhi-nui-tonu who described their complex and illuminating histories before the Waitangi Tribunal.